cscutcher/wemux_sh/README.md

 # wemux_sh
-Stupid script to confine a user account to connecting to a wemux session only
+Stupid script to confine a user account to connecting to a wemux session only.
+So tiny it could be a gist but I always forget to look there.

 ### Instructions